frequency-chain/frequency/designdocs/delegation.md

 * Delegated removal would allow removing any other delegate without substituting itself as the new delegate.
 Such an endpoint presents serious enough issues that it should be discussed and designed separately, if it's to be implemented at all.
 * Does not specify what the permissions are nor the permissions data type.
 * Does not specify a value for pallet constants, only when there should be one.
 These values should be determined by such factors as storage costs and performance.
-* Does not include a "block/ban" feature for delegation
+* Does not include a "block/ban" feature for delegation, which is under discussion; the belief is that a Delegate also ought to be able to permanently refuse service to a given `MsaId`, which further supports the idea of a mutually agreed upon relationship.
-* Does not outline

 ## Proposal
 The proposed solution is to give End Users the ability to create an on-chain `MsaId` through an authorized delegate.
 End Users can also transparently authorize and manage their own Delegates and permissions, either directly using a native token or through an explicitly authorized Delegate.
 Additionally, we allow `MsaIds` to be directly purchased using a native token.